SleepyYui/NotallyXO/PROGRESS.md

 2. ✅ Completed the Database Migration to support the new fields
 3. ✅ Completed the Encryption Implementation using PBKDF2 and AES/RSA encryption
 4. ✅ Completed the main Settings UI for enabling/disabling sync, configuring server, and encryption
-5. 🔄 API Client & Networking implementation largely complete:
+5. ✅ Completed API Client & Networking implementation:
    - ✅ Created CloudApiClient interface with all necessary endpoints
    - ✅ Implemented CloudSyncService with robust error handling
    - ✅ Added NoteMapper for converting between BaseNote and API DTOs
    - ✅ Implemented core note synchronization logic with proper encryption/decryption
-   - ✅ Added support for handling conflicts (currently server wins)
+   - ✅ Added support for handling conflicts
-   - ❌ Still need to implement background sync with WorkManager
+   - ✅ Implemented background sync with WorkManager
+   - ✅ Fixed manual sync functionality in Settings UI to use actual CloudSyncService
+6. ✅ Completed advanced conflict resolution UI:
+   - ✅ Created ConflictManager to store and manage conflicts
+   - ✅ Added ConflictResolutionActivity to list all conflicts
+   - ✅ Added ConflictDetailActivity to view and resolve individual conflicts
+   - ✅ Implemented resolution options: keep local, keep server, merge
+   - ✅ Added conflict notification in Settings UI with red warning button

 Next steps:
-1. Add background synchronization using WorkManager
-2. Implement more advanced conflict resolution UI
-3. Begin backend server implementation
+1. Begin backend server implementation
-4. Add unit tests for the sync logic
+2. Add unit tests for the sync logic
+3. Create documentation for the cloud sync feature
+4. Add more translations (some strings in settings for example are hardcoded)